hubost/SystemZarzadzaniaRecepcja/README.md

  <h2> Presentation</h2>
 ⚠️ All the data of customers in the database is random and does not correspond to real-life information. <br>
-⚠️ SQL Diagrams are shown at the end of presentation.
+⚠️ SQL Diagrams are shown at the end of presentation.<br>
+⚠️ Goal and motivation are shown at the end of presentation.
 <h2>🍏 Logging screen </h2>
 <h3>We can log in using our login and password, however if we are logging for the first time (when our login is in database inserted by admin) we choose "First Login" button to set our password.</h3>